hugadams/PyCD/Actual_Source_Code/Tutorial/getting_started.rst

 **Q#3** **-** **>SPU_018904**	**superfamily**	**208873**	**361**	**413**	**2.00744e-22**	**97.2737**	**cl08327**	**Glyco_hydro_47** **superfamily**	**C**	 **-**

-I will pass this as a list into my domain_manager.
-This is very similar to namedtuple syntax, but pyrecords is automatically converting all of the attributes to their proper types.
-For example, the attribute *Start* will be converted into an integer directly.
+I will pass this as a list into the domain_manager.
+This is very similar to namedtuple syntax, but pyrecords is automatically converts all of the attributes to their proper types.
+For example, the attribute *Start* will be converted into an integer by default.

 .. sourcecode:: ipython